D3lt4lph4/papers/docs/counting/highwayvehiclecountingcompresseddomain.md

 ## Results

-Some of the results are shown in the table \ref{hvc:results}.
+Some of the results are shown in the following table.
 Multiple training strategies are tested, this are the results for one of them: "the samples are randomly split into the training set containing 800 samples and the test set containing 1232 samples as in the classification experiment".
+See the article for more details on all the experiments.

 | Number of training samples | 200 | 300 | 400 | 500 | 600 | 700 | 800 |